steamclock/bluejay/README.md

 }
 ```

-You can register an observer when starting Bluejay:
+You can register a `ConnectionObserver` when starting Bluejay:

 ```swift
 bluejay.start(connectionObserver: self)